CoderCo-Learning/challenges/challenge2/README.md

 1. README.md

-- Step-by-step guide of how you debugged & fixed things
+- Step-by-step guide of how you debugged & fixed things.
+Screenshots would be nice tbh.
 - What tools/logs/commands you used
 - What you learned
 - Screenshots of working result (curl, systemctl status, etc.)